nstuyvesant/baldr/README.md

 4. Type `sudo chmod 755 /home/baldr && sudo chmod 744 -R /home/baldr/*`

+5. Type `su - baldr` to open a shell as the baldr user

+6. Type `npm install` to install project dependencies then `exit`

-5. Enable baldr user to access vr database in PostgreSQL.
+7. Enable baldr user to access vr database in PostgreSQL.

-6. Type `sudo cp baldr.service /etc/systemd/system/` to copy the SystemD configuration file to the required directory
+8. Type `sudo cp baldr.service /etc/systemd/system/` to copy the SystemD configuration file to the required directory

-7. Type `sudo systemctl daemon-reload` to reload the list of daemons
+9. Type `sudo systemctl daemon-reload` to reload the list of daemons

-8. Type `sudo systemctl start baldr` to start the Baldr Report Server on TCP port 3000
+10. Type `sudo systemctl start baldr` to start the Baldr Report Server on TCP port 3000

-9. Type `sudo systemctl enable baldr` to enable it to run on startup
+11. Type `sudo systemctl enable baldr` to enable it to run on startup

-10. Setup ALB to front-end http://localhost:3000
+12. Setup ALB to front-end http://localhost:3000

-11. Test everything works by typing `curl http://localhost/test.html`
+13. Test everything works by typing `curl http://localhost/test.html`

 ### Overview of files